 The Pecans Require Lots of Work

 But pecans don't fall off the tree looking like the un-shelled versions you buy at the store for the holidays.
-They are encased in a dark, armor-plated outer shell.
-If you find the pecans still imprisoned thusly, you have to either wait for this husk to fall off, or you have to work a little harder for your snack.
+They are encased in two shells!
+The first one is a dark, armor-plated outer shell (may be green when it first falls) If you find the pecans still imprisoned thusly, you have to either wait for this husk to fall off, or you have to work a little harder for your snack.

 If the outer shells have already fallen off, then you will have a million of these too.
 Watch out for them when you are digging for pecans; these shells can have sharp points that will puncture a tennis shoe sole.
 Ouch!

 If you love pecans, then having your own tree is probably worth the work for you.
 You won't mind the damage to your roof from a fallen branch, or the garage full of leaves.

 Unbelievably Sticky Sap